Close

 If you’re similar to a majority of respondents (46%) from our Reviews Team’s survey, who stated that they don’t know how to use all of the features their medical alert system includes, you might find that the basic medical alert systems ADT offers will cover all of your needs.

-You might want a different medical alert device, or even a medical alert smartwatch, if you’re looking for an advanced system with more special features, like connection to a mobile app, medication reminders, or step tracking.
+You might want a different medical alert device, or even a medical alert smartwatch, if you’re looking for an advanced system with more features, like connection to a mobile app, medication reminders, or step tracking.

 Frequently asked questions